Event Management

 Greek Village has a number of common area spaces available for meetings and events by request.
 Indoor and outdoor facility reservations are managed by the Department of Fraternity and Sorority Life.

-Requests must be reviewed and approved by the Department of Fraternity and Sorority Life prior to the event or meeting taking place.
+Requests must be reviewed and approved by the Department of Fraternity and Sorority Life before the event or meeting takes place.

 Currently available facilities include: